Verdagon/Vale/docs/regions/Regions.md

 Perhaps if we need to reduce codesize, we _could_ use polymorph tricks, handing in a function pointer or an entire vtable pointer.

+# Regions Specified in Post Parsing (RSPP)

+We had a choice, between an ExpressionCompiler.evaluate parameter named contextRegion, or have the region explicitly specified in every expression given to the typing pass.

+### A: Context Region Parameter

+To the user, there's the notion of a context region, a region that is applied to any following expressions.
+The typing pass can also think of it this way, such as by ExpressionCompiler.evaluate() taking in a parameter named contextRegion.

+When evalute() sees an expression, its result will by default be of the contextRegion.

+To make a result in a different region, we'd use a specific AST node (AugmentSE) and it would change the contextRegion to that region.

+### B: Every AST Node Specifies its Result Region

+Every AST node, like ConstantIntSE, CallSE, etc. will specify its region.

+We'll probably fill this in in the post-parsing stage.

+### Conclusion: A

+We might want to infer different regions depending on the type, which only the typing pass has.
+For example, if it's a migratory data, like some sort of atomically refcounted thing, we might want it in the atomically refcounted region.
+Same with primitives like integers.

+Because of that, we'll go with A for now.

 # Simplifying Regions in Monomorphizer